-Prior to today's trading, shares of the company had lost 14.09% over the past month.
-This has lagged the Computer and Technology sector's loss of 6.7% and the S&P 500's loss of 8.68% in that time.
+Prior to today's trading, shares of the company had lost 2.9% over the past month.
+This has lagged the Computer and Technology sector's loss of 1.55% and was narrower than the S&P 500's loss of 3.6% in that time.

-Investors might also notice recent changes to analyst estimates for INTT.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for INTT.
+These recent revisions tend to reflect the evolving nature of short-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate remained stagnant within the past month.
-INTT is currently a Zacks Rank #1 (Strong Buy).
+INTT is holding a Zacks Rank of #1 (Strong Buy) right now.

-Investors should also note INTT's current valuation metrics, including its Forward P/E ratio of 5.44.
-For comparison, its industry has an average Forward P/E of 11.79, which means INTT is trading at a discount to the group.
+Looking at its valuation, INTT is holding a Forward P/E ratio of 6.24.
+For comparison, its industry has an average Forward P/E of 13.33, which means INTT is trading at a discount to the group.

-We can also see that INTT currently has a PEG ratio of 0.54.
+It is also worth noting that INTT currently has a PEG ratio of 0.62.
 This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-The Electronics - Measuring Instruments was holding an average PEG ratio of 0.56 at yesterday's closing price.
+Electronics - Measuring Instruments stocks are, on average, holding a PEG ratio of 0.62 based on yesterday's closing prices.